platotek/caffetk1/INSTALL.md

 ### Prerequisites

+To avoid `ld` linker errors you may symbolize `libhdf5` and `libhdf5_hl` from their install directory to `/usr/local/lib`.

 In addition to prerequisites described [here](http://caffe.berkeleyvision.org/installation.html#prerequisites) we are also need:

 - `CUDA`.
 Please install [official CUDA 6.5 binary from nVidia](https://developer.nvidia.com/cuda-zone)
 - `CUDNN for Jetson and CUDA 6.5`.
 Please [get one from nVidia](https://developer.nvidia.com/cudnn) using your nVidia Developer account.
 - `Google Protobuf v3.0.0`.
 It needs to be compiled manually.
 Note that the code cloned from official repository under the `3.0.0` tag doesn't build due to changes in Google.Test `gmock` repositories.
-You can fix this yourself or use pre-patched version from unofficial repository https://robotics.bmstu.ru/gitlab/jetson-patches/protobuf-3.0.0
+You can fix this yourself or use pre-patched version from unofficial repository https://robotics.bmstu.ru/gitlab/jetson-patches/protobuf-3.0.0 (requires some Python dependencies to be installed).
 - `OpenCV 3.1.0` with some patches.
 It needs to be compiled too.
 You may use the [instructions from official OpenCV knowledge base](https://docs.opencv.org/3.3.0/d6/d15/tutorial_building_tegra_cuda.html) or grab pre-patched code from https://robotics.bmstu.ru/gitlab/jetson-patches/OpenCV-3.1.0

 ### Building